mprib/caliscope/README.md

 ```powershell
 pip install pyxy3d
 ```
-Note that this will also install dependencies into the virtual environment, so complete download and installation make take several minutes..
+Note that this will also install dependencies into the virtual environment, so complete download and installation may take several minutes..

 6. Launch Pyxy3D
 ```powershell